fajitaman6000/GitSimply/README.md

 ![Image](https://github.com/user-attachments/assets/c10221a7-5ddb-40c7-810d-26d1debc2009)

-GitSimply is a lightweight, workflow-centric Git GUI built in Tkinter, designed for the solo developer, creative coder, or researcher.
+GitSimply is a lightweight, workflow-centric Git GUI built in Tkinter, designed for the solo developer, creative coder, or researcher NOT using github or any cloud service and simply using git to manage local file versioning, paired with visual studio

 Its core philosophy is to abstract away Git's complex command-line syntax and focus entirely on a simple, intuitive "snapshot and experiment" workflow.
 All work is done within a single project folder, which the tool manages seamlessly for IDEs like VSCode.